How to Find the Midrange in Excel

 Organize Your Data: Ensure your dataset is entered into a column or row in Excel.

-See also How to Calculate Variance in Excel
+See also How to calculate Weighted Average?

 Identify Maximum and Minimum: Use the MAX and MIN functions to find the maximum and minimum values in your dataset, respectively, before applying the midrange formula.